They're gift-wrapped kitty cats.

 - Their name itself is arguably one to play up the "boys vs. girls" theme on Popstars and a track on their debut album was titled "Girls Allowed."

 - Reality Show / Talent Show: This is one of the few success stories to come from those types of programs.
-In fact, they're listed in the Guinness Book of World Records as the "World's Most Successful Reality TV Group".
-It does remain to be seen if One Direction and Little Mix can be as long lasting.
+In fact, they're listed in the Guinness Book of World Records as the "World's Most Successful Reality TV Group", although One Direction have probably surpassed them in terms of global popularity.
+(It does remains to be seen if One Direction's career longevity, sales, and chart performances will surpass them as well.)

 - The girls themselves, with the exception of Nadine, regularly make guest appearances on other reality shows as well.
-Kimberley competed and came in second place on Strictly Come Dancing, Cheryl boosted her solo profile with The X Factor, Nicola is a mentor/judge on Styled To Rock, and Sarah hosted the dating program Dating In The Dark.
+Kimberley competed and came in second place on Strictly Come Dancing, Cheryl kicked off her solo career with The X Factor, Nicola is a mentor/judge on Styled To Rock, and Sarah hosted the dating program Dating In The Dark as well as competing on the gymnastics show Tumble.
 Nadine's reality show appearances so far have been limited to the band's behind the scenes specials and as a guest judge on America's Next Top Model.

-- Sampling: "Graffiti My Soul" samples the Peplab song "It's Not the Drug", "Biology" interpolates the main riff of The Animals' "Club-a-Gogo", and "Sexy!
+- "Sexy!
 No No No..." samples the guitar riff of Nazareth's "Hair Of The Dog".

-- She's Got Legs: All of them, but Nadine will wear outfits that show off her legs the most often.
+- She's Got Legs: All of them, but Nadine is the standout case as she favors miniskirts and short dresses that show off her legs.
 The girls have flat out said that when it came to styling them, Nadine was always the one in the mini-skirt.

 - Silly Love Songs: Even a girl group with biting wit has to belt out a few silly love songs once in a while.
 Examples include "I Say a Prayer For You", "Forever and a Night", "Whole Lotta History" and "Beautiful 'Cos You Love Me".